argoproj/argo-cd/docs/operator-manual/server-commands/argocd-server.md

-      --otlp-address string                           OpenTelemetry collector address to send traces to --password string                               Password for basic authentication to the API server --port int                                      Listen on given port (default 8080) --redis string                                  Redis server hostname and port (e.g. argocd-redis:6379).
+      --otlp-address string                           OpenTelemetry collector address to send traces to --password string                               Password for basic authentication to the API server --port int                                      Listen on given port (default 8080) --proxy-url string                              If provided, this URL will be used to connect via proxy --redis string                                  Redis server hostname and port (e.g. argocd-redis:6379).
       --redis-ca-certificate string                   Path to Redis server CA certificate (e.g. /etc/certs/redis/ca.crt).
 If not specified, system trusted CAs will be used for server certificate validation.
       --redis-client-certificate string               Path to Redis client certificate (e.g. /etc/certs/redis/client.crt).